gmasson/MyConnectPHP/README.md

-# MyConnectPHP 1.0
+## MyConnectPHP 1.0

-New connection to MySQL in PHP
+PDO connection to MySQL in PHP